[Seminaire CREM] Non-profit and For-profit Competition: Evidence from Home Care Faculté des Sciences Economiques Rennes jeudi 8 février 2024 - Unidivers

 [Seminaire CREM] Non-profit and For-profit Competition: Evidence from Home Care Faculté des Sciences Economiques Rennes, jeudi 8 février 2024.

-Présentation de Shervin Karimi, Univ.
-Rennes, CREM Jeudi 8 février, 12h15 1
+[Seminaire CREM] Non-profit and For-profit Competition: Evidence from Home Care Présentation de Shervin Karimi, Univ.
+Rennes, CREM Jeudi 8 février, 12h15 Faculté des Sciences Economiques Salle de Robien

 Non-profit and For-profit Competition: Evidence from Home Care